bathl01/Citi_Bike_Challenge_18/README.md

 ## Data Source
 1. The initial stage of the project involved acquiring all the monthly CSV files, covering the period from January 2019 to December 2023, from the [Citi Bike Data](https://citibikenyc.com/system-data) webpage and organizing them in a designated folder named "data".
 The data used in this analysis specifically pertains to the Jersey City region.
-2. Subsequently, I established a Jupyter Notebook file, named "[citibike.ipynb](https://github.com/JeremyTallant/tableau-challenge/blob/main/citibike.ipynb)] to systematically clean and combine all the monthly CSV files into a single CSV file for 5 years an a file for 2023 only, in preparation for importing into Tableau for analysis of 5 year trends and past year usage.
+2. Subsequently, I established a Jupyter Notebook file, named "(https://github.com/bathl01/Citi_Bike_Challenge_18/blob/main/citibike_data.ipynb)" to systematically clean and combine all the monthly CSV files into a single CSV file for 5 years an a file for 2023 only, in preparation for importing into Tableau for analysis of 5 year trends and past year usage.
 3. The following is a comprehensive overview of the data cleansing process:
    * First import pandas.
    * Read in all csv files for a single year in a pandas dataframe,
       * store in a list,
       * concatenate into a single dataframe
-      * create start date field
+      * create start date field from "StartDate" (older files) or "started_at" (newer files) field based on the format of the file
-      * group all rides from with the same satart location/end location adding a count for the day
+      * group all rides with the same satart location/end location adding a count for the day
       * due to file format change in feb 2021 rename the columns to common names across years and select only needed columns for analysis
          * StartDate',
          * 'start_station_id',